 - In a double-blind randomized study of 196 people with episodic migraine, patients were given either 3 mg melatonin, 25 mgs of the medication amitriptyline, or a placebo.
 After 12 weeks, the melatonin group saw a reduction of 2.7 headache days per month – significantly better than the placebo, and equal to (though better tolerated than) amitriptyline.

 - In a 2016 pilot study, 41 people with either episodic migraine or frequent tension-type headache took 4 mg of melatonin a half-hour before bedtime for six months.
 Both types of patients experienced a significant reduction in headache days, as well as an improvement in quality of life.

 The clinical experience of headache specialists, including those at the Jefferson Headache Center, has found that a 5 mg dose of melatonin can be effective in improving sleep for those living with migraine.

 Melatonin’s side effects are the same as its intended effects: sleepiness and drowsiness.
-For that reason, when taking melatonin for migraine, it’s best to take it an hour before bedtime, and never before driving a motor vehicle or operating machinery.
+For that reason, when taking melatonin for migraine headaches, it’s best to take it an hour before bedtime, and never before driving a motor vehicle or operating machinery.